polkachu/polkadot-validator/README.md

 ## Update All Servers

-Sometimes you might want to install all Linux/Apt patches.
-The script provides a simple command.
+One more thing!
+Sometimes you want to install all apt patches on all machines.
+I provides you with a simple playbook.
 Just run:

 ```bash
 ansible-playbook -i inventory all_apt_update.yml